HoangNguyen0712/RCWall/README.md

 Step 1: Download all file in this repository into one folder.

-Step 2: Run the python file GUI_RCWallStructures.py to open the graphical user interface (GUI).
+Step 2: Run the python file GUI_RCWallStructures.py to open the GUI.

 Step 3: Fill out all the required input variables (consider ground motion type (13 variables) or without consider it (14 input variables)) in the GUI.